forsaken1/infra/README.md

 # Infrastructure

-The project about how to build good distributed infrastructure with microservices from the scratch
+The project about how to build distributed infrastructure with microservices from the scratch

 ## Naming

 Directories in the root: MODULE_NAME.LANGUAGE

-Also I'm trying to use DDD here

 ## Services